tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

   I     :: Arr a a
 ```

-I'm going to implement the SKI calculus rules in function called `A`,
+I'm going to implement the SKI calculus rules in function called `A`
-for "Algebra", or something.
+(for "Algebra", or something).

 ```haskell
 A :: Arr a b -> a -> b